Top Long-Term Care Insurance Picks for 2024

 #3.
 National Guardian Life (NGL)

-Number three on our top three list of best options for traditional Long-Term Care Insurance is National Guardian Life (NGL).
+No change in our top three from 2023, as National Guardian Life (NGL) remains at the number three spot for our best options for traditional Long-Term Care Insurance in 2024.
 NGL is a mutual insurance company founded in 1909 with nearly $5 billion in assets.

 The company has been in the long-term care marketplace since 2016.
 However, experts who designed the product have decades of experience.